Best places in Yucatan Mexico? Too many to count.

 Visiting the cenote here is a wonderful experience because the San Ignacio complex boasts an upscale restaurant, a cenote, and an outdoor swimming pool all in one.
 So, you can stop by for an early morning dip in the beautiful cenote nestled deep in a local cave.

-Then, dry off and treat yourself to a traditional Mexican breakfast (perhaps some chilaquiles or huevos con longaniza) and a strong Mexican coffee.
+Then, dry off and treat yourself to a traditional Mexican breakfast (perhaps some chilaquiles or huevos con longaniza with a side platter of Mexican fruit) and a strong Chiapas coffee.
 The environment here is beautiful and you dine beneath private cabanas surrounded by trees.

 Relax by the side of the pool as your breakfast goes down before jumping in for a quick swim.
 Chochola town itself is worth exploring for half an hour or so.